kinoeater/fullStackJobScrapingApp/README.md

 ## FrontEnd
 - Can be found under client folder.
-- Very simple UI developed with HTML, CSS and Vanilla JS
+- Very simple UI developed with HTML, CSS (bootstrap) and Vanilla JS

 ## BackEnd
 - Can be found under server folder.